-The options outstanding at 30 April 2021 had a weighted average exercise price of 244p and a weighted average remaining contractual life of 1.2 years.
+The options outstanding at 30 April 2022 had a weighted average exercise price of 289p and a weighted average remaining contractual life of 2.41 years.
+The average share price for options exercised during the year was 370.4p.

 November 2018 scheme